 These tests are highly repeatable, can be executed quickly, and can provide immediate feedback to improve an organization’s detection and protection posture.

 Similarly, if you have concerns about having a team attempt to break into your facilities, you can scope a physical assessment that instead consists of a walk-through and evaluation of the physical security controls and policies that are in place.

 If your intention is to baseline your exposure to help focus future efforts, an external and/or internal network penetration test will give you an asset inventory and actionable steps that will immediately decrease your areas of highest risk.

 The key is that you should never feel forced to choose a full-scope Red Team engagement just because it maps neatly to a specific offering from your vendor.
-Your vendors should always be able to adapt and work with you to provide value to your organization that fits with both your current security program’s maturity and your budget.
+Your vendors should adapt and work with you to provide value to your organization that fits with both your current security program’s maturity and your budget.

-Contact us today to learn how our Red Team Services can help you improve your ability to defend against, and respond to, attacks that put your operations, data, and reputation at risk.
+You can learn more about Security Compass Advisory’s red teaming methodology in our data sheet.
+If you’re ready to take the next step, contact us to speak to one of our advisors about how our Red Team Services can help you improve your ability to defend against, and respond to, attacks that put your operations, data, and reputation at risk.